gristlabs/grist-help/help/install/forwarded-headers.md

     other Grist paths are free of your middleware.
 Grist will trigger the middleware (by redirecting to `/auth/login`) as needed.
-    It's a good idea to strip `GRIST_FORWARD_AUTH_HEADER` from outside requests on all paths that aren't handld by your middleware.
+    It's a good idea to strip `GRIST_FORWARD_AUTH_HEADER` from outside requests on all paths that aren't handled by your middleware.
   - Your middleware may allow you to specify where to forward the user to after logging out.
 That should be `/signed-out` on the Grist site.